tgsy/tgsy.github.io/_posts/2019-12-07-google-mymaps.md

 #### App Ratings & Reviews

-### Seeing Results
 <figure>
   <img src="{{site.url}}/assets/images/google-mymaps-ur1.png" alt="Google MyMaps User Ratings taken from the Google Play Store"/>
-  <figcaption>Screenshoot of user reviews and ratings taken from the Google MyMaps app listing in the Google Play Store.
+  <figcaption>Screenshot of user reviews and ratings taken from the Google MyMaps app listing in the Google Play Store.
 Author / copyright holder: Tessa Goh</figcaption>
 </figure>

+Google MyMaps's mobile app was only available for Android.
 Looking through the app listing in the Google Play Store, **"the lack of integration with Google Maps"** was common feedback I spotted (which echoed my brief experience with the platform).

 ### Qualitative Feedback

 I also conducted a short online survey with 15-20 participants using SurveyMonkey to obtain more feedback on the platform.

-The feedback gathered can be summarised as such:
+The feedback gathered could be summarised as such:

 <figure>
   <img src="{{site.url}}/assets/images/google-mymaps-ur2.png" alt="Survey responses reflecting usage of Google MyMaps desktop platform"/>